-- ID cards are required for checking materials out of Regina Library, admittance to computer labs, admission to all University events on campus as well as to social/cultural functions or sporting attractions in Boston and surrounding areas and for Nashua Transit transportation in the City of Nashua. - Some ID cards can be used as an electronic door key for access to the residence halls and around campus. - ID cards can also be used for printing services and some vending machines on campus. - ID cards are also useful to students for obtaining meal discounts at the Library Café and in the dining hall.
-In order to use the ID cards at the Café and dining hall appropriate arrangements must be made at the Student Accounts Office, located in Adrienne Hall.
+- ID cards are required for checking materials out of Regina Library, admittance to computer labs, admission to all University events on campus as well as to social/cultural functions or sporting attractions in Boston and surrounding areas and for Nashua Transit transportation in the City of Nashua. - Some ID cards can be used as an electronic door key for access to the residence halls and around campus. - ID cards can also be used for printing services and some vending machines on campus. - ID cards are also useful to students for obtaining meal at the Dining Hall and they also allow you to purchase items with Flex Cash or Raider

-- Lost or stolen ID cards should be reported to the Department of Public Safety and Security Office immediately; replacements will be issued and a replacement charge will be assessed if deemed appropriate for \$25.00. - Falsifying or in any way altering an ID card is considered a serious infraction of University policy.
+- Bucks at Raider Grounds.
+In order to use the ID cards at these locations, appropriate arrangements must be made at the Student Accounts Office, located in Adrienne Hall. - Lost or stolen ID cards should be reported to the Department of Public Safety and Security Office immediately; replacements will be issued and a replacement charge will be assessed if deemed appropriate for \$25.00. - Falsifying or in any way altering an ID card is considered a serious infraction of University policy.